VHS Revival explores the social relevance of Carpenter’s dystopian classic.

 Snake is chosen for his stealth skills and relative anonymity, but there’s hardly a face that doesn’t recognise him.
 Whether it’s the charming, yet ultimately self-serving Cabbie (Ernest Borgnine), former war buddy from the outside and egocentric abandoner Brain (Harry Dean Stanton) or his immediately enchanted and trusting squeeze Maggie (Adrienne Barbeau), Plissken is viewed as an almost mythical figure, so elusive and bound to the realms of folklore that most of them imagine him dead, a running joke owing to Carpenter’s legendary wit.
 With Escape From New York, Carpenter paints a picture of an almost Dickensian grotesquery as sleazy, late-night cabarets entertain the city’s endless rabble of street dwellers and severed heads adorn pikes on the violent scrapheap that is Broadway.
 Carpenter may have been nearing mainstream popularity at the peak of his powers, but he never sacrificed his rebellious nature.

-Quite the quandary, but Carpenter is nothing if not resourceful, and movie’s such as cultural phenomenon Halloween have proven that the director works best with his back to the wall, a quality which led him to overlook the spectacular real-life settings of New York City in favour of matte paintings and models of infinitesimal detail which depict the famous Manhattan skyline, the kind that helped create the pulp, comic book unreality of the movie’s aesthetics.
-The only real shot of New York City was one of the statue of liberty on Liberty Island.
-For the movie’s more intimate scenes, Carpenter would take advantage of a real-life disaster all the way over in St. Louis, Missouri, which succeeded in giving the movie its ramshackle, city in dissolution look.
+Quite the quandary, but Carpenter is nothing if not resourceful, and movie’s such as cultural phenomenon Halloween have proven that the director works best with his back to the wall, a quality which led him to overlook the spectacular real-life settings of New York City in favour of matte paintings and models depicting the famous Manhattan skyline, the kind that helped create the pulp, comic book unreality of the movie’s aesthetics.
+The only real shot of New York City is one of the statue of liberty on Liberty Island.
+For the movie’s more intimate scenes, Carpenter would take advantage of a real-life disaster all the way over in St. Louis, Missouri, which succeeded in giving the movie its ramshackle, city in dissolution aesthetic.

 “In 1977 there was a big fire in St. Louis,” Carpenter explained.
 “It burned out a whole bunch of downtown.
 So we decided ‘hey, let’s move in there and make that New York…we shot at night, we wet the streets down so it reflected the lights, and the town let us shut off all the electricity for blocks and blocks and blocks.
 And we lit the city.
 So basically what you’ve got is this shell, an empty city with a lot of bonfires and rubble in the streets.
 This was a look, a dangerous, futuristic look that we created.”